strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 If the result was `true` we are going to return our `selectedItems`.
 But, since this is wrapped inside of a `switchMap` operator, we need to wrap this into an `Observable` using the static `of` operator.

 If the result was `false`, we can return the `never()` `Observable`.
 This is an `Observable` that will have no events whatsover.
-By doing this, the `Observable` chain is interrupted and the next `switchMap` statement will not get executed (the one doing the backend call :)).
+By doing this, the `Observable` chain is interrupted and `switchMap` that executes the backend call will never get an event and thus will not get executed (the one doing the backend call 🙃).

 As as a last step, we want to make sure that we only take a single value.
 We start from the `selectedItems$` which can have potentially multiple values.
+For example when:

+-  the user gets the popup,
+-  decides to cancel
+-  selects or deselects a new item

-For example when the user gets the popup, decides to cancel, the subscription would still be active.
+the subscription would still be active.
 If the user selects a new item, the logic in our stream would fire immediately.
 We can fix this quite easily with the `take` operator.

 ```typescript